vanHeemstraPublications/dev-to/articles/et_s_finger_build_by_fritzing_and_aisler_series/et-s-finger-build-by-fritzing-and-aisler-episode-05.md

 ---
-title: "E.T.’s Finger by Fritzing and Aisler 🔴 Ep.5"
+title: "E.T.’s Finger build by Fritzing and Aisler 🔴 Ep.5"
 published: false
 description: "Episode 5: E.T. leans over the radio, soldered from spare parts, and speaks into it: ‘E.T. phone home.’
 The radio works.
 The call gets through.
 Our firmware is that radio — the piece of code that makes the hardware speak, that transforms an amber LED from a static light into something alive, responsive, breathing.
 This episode writes the complete ATtiny85 sketch: capacitive touch, sinusoidal LED breathing, and the touch-triggered glow."
 tags: [arduino, attiny85, firmware, electronics]